puppetlabs-toy-chest/puppetwash/README.md

 # puppetwash

-A Wash plugin for puppet
+A Wash plugin for Puppet Enterprise

 ## Installation and configuration